-My entire practice stems from my fascination with the text+image relationship, as well as the simultaneously freeing and limiting, inescapable gap in language.
-Humans must approach language as a closed system in order to achieve effective communication, but language has been and will always be an open system through which semiotics, context, and the subjective cause language to shapeshift – however minorly or dramatically.
-Since the advent of computer-mediated communication, the marked shift in language-use toward immediacy and instant gratification often causes the interstices of a given text to be lost or even ignored.
-Computer-mediated communication is simultaneously both the theater and death of language; language experiences globalization because of the Internet, but there is always something lost in translation.
+My practice springs from my fascination with the text+image relationship and the freeing, yet limiting and inescapable, gaps in language.
+Humans must approach language as a closed system in order to achieve effective communication, but language has been and will always be an open system through which semiotics, context, and the subjective cause language to – however minorly or dramatically – shapeshift.

 Since the advent of computer-mediated communication, today's globalized expansion + contraction of language (think of Google Translate's accessibility and fallibility, ChatGPT, or the daily misinterpretations of text messages) posits a new iteration of an old set of issues: e.g. miscommunication, authorship, ownership.
 Society’s inundation of text+image and text-as-image is fruitful ground for the restructuring of systems of power.
 Considering the latter, and our ongoing political climate, I often use words spoken to me by men as my materials, defining materiality as separate from physicality, and use the grid as a semiotic stand-in for the oppressive white, heteronormative patriarchy.
 My work challenges the power dynamics present in our system of – and perception of – language through the ways I handle and manipulate the text + image / text-as-image relationship.